26 Great Books on Vietnam

 My Rating: 5 out of 5 stars

-Whereas The Best and the Brightest focuses on policy-makers in Washington, A Bright Shining Lie looks at why the incompetence and malfeasance of the U.S. military and the corruption of the South Vietnamese army led to the loss of the Vietnam-American war.
+Whereas The Best and the Brightest focuses on policy-makers in Washington, A Bright Shining Lie looks at how the incompetence and malfeasance of the U.S. military and the corruption of the South Vietnamese army led to the loss of the Vietnam-American war.

-11. Vietnam: A New History
+14. Vietnam: A New History

 Christopher Goscha (2016)